 Admittedly, the Shinjuku Granbell Hotel is the most expensive spot on my list of cheap hotels in Tokyo, but it’s easily the best place to stay in Tokyo since it’s located in the heart of Shinjuku.
 The hotel was built in 2013 and added new rooms in 2016, so it’s a pretty modern property.
 Rooms have free WiFi, a mini-fridge, toiletries, and an ensuite bath.
 There’s also a 24-hour front desk, coin laundry, free luggage storage, a rooftop bar, and a modern-style restaurant on the 12th floor.
 The closest subway is Shinjuku Sanchome which is a 7-minute walk while JR Shinjuku Station is just 10-minutes away.

-What makes the Tokyu Stay-Nishi Shinjuku stand out from the other budget hotels in Tokyo on our list is the fact that rooms come with an in-room washer/dryer and microwave.
+What makes the Tokyu Stay Nishi Shinjuku stand out from the other budget hotels in Tokyo on our list is the fact that rooms come with an in-room washer/dryer and microwave.
 Heck, some rooms even have a kitchenette so this is more like a serviced apartment than it is a traditional Tokyo hotel.
-Free WiFi is available throughout the hotel while a reasonably priced western style buffet is available between – – 9AM.
+Free WiFi is available throughout the hotel while a reasonably priced western style buffet is available on-site.
 JR Shinjuku station is a 15-minute walk, but Nishi-Shinjuku Station on the Marunouchi Line is just a 2-minute walk away.

 IBIS Tokyo Shinjuku